 Monthly dividend tracking sheet

 So far, we created our stockdata sheet which shows our yield on cost, annual dividends, return with and without dividends etc. Our sectorallocation sheet shows how much or less are you exposed to various sectors.
 In addition to these, let’s create a sheet to track our monthly dividends.
 This sheet will help us to create more data and understand our monthly cash flows from dividends.
-It can also eventually allow you to plot your dividend gains over few years/months of investing and show you the compounding effect which everyone talks about in dividend investing.
+It can also eventually allow you to plot your dividend gains over few years/months of investing.
+You can see yourself on your way to living off dividends.

 - To do this, add a new sheet and enter the columns as shown till December:Now for the first 2 columns, get the data from your StockData sheets and populate them.
 Once that’s done, now you need to manually fill in what dividends you got every month from different stocks.
 This process can be a bit time consuming.
 Although, you should be able to get all the data from your broker.
 On my broker’s website, I just login and go to the transactions screen.
 Then filter to only show dividend transactions.
 This allows me to go through a few months of transactions at a time and fill this sheet quickly.
 In addition, we can also enter information for 2018 and previous years if possible, in new sheets.
 However, this depends on if you can get the data from your broker for previous years.
 Then using that data, we can add some YOY(Year Over Year) percentage increases for your dividend stocks as shown:

-- Again you can play around with the data ranges to change this chart from quarterly to annual ranges.
+- Again, you can play around with the data ranges to change this chart from quarterly to annual ranges.
 That way you can get different type of graphs.
-Please feel free to check out my real dividend portfolio which uses this google sheet in practice.
+Please feel free to check out my real money dividend portfolio which uses this google sheet in practice.

 OK this is great!
 Now give me this sheet!